eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Multiple collisions and nuclear TMD gluon distribution

-\end{widetext} where one has summed over final-state and averaged over initial-state spins and colors.
-Because of color confinement, the gluon field correlation only exists within a single nucleon, so the expectation value over a nuclear wave function is reduced to the expectation over a nucleon state with one-particle density $\rho_A(r^+, \bfb)$ along the path of the jet with impact parameter $\bfb$.
-The definition of TMD gluon distribution (neglecting the gauge link) is used in the last step, which defines $\phi_g(x_g, \bfk^2) = 4\pi x G_{TMD}(x_g, \bfk^2)$.
+\end{widetext} where one has summed over the final state and averaged over the initial state spins and colors.
+Because of color confinement, the gluon field correlation only exists within a single nucleon.
+The expectation value over a nuclear wave function is reduced to the product of the expectation over a nucleon state $|N\rangle$ and the one-particle density $\rho_N(r^+, \bfb)$ along the path of the jet.
+The definition of TMD gluon distribution (neglecting the gauge link) is used in the last step, which defines $\phi_g(x_g, \bfk^2) = 4\pi x G_{\rm TMD}(x_g, \bfk^2)$.
 Hereafter, we will refer to $\phi_g$ as the TMD distribution in this study.
-The differential collision rate is then directly related to the TMD gluon density distribution,
+The differential collision rate $d\Gamma/d^2\bfk$ is then directly related to the TMD gluon density distribution given by Eq. (\ref{eq:multiple_collisions}).
+The calculation for a gluon can be obtained with the replacement $C_F\rightarrow C_A$ in Eq. (\ref{eq:dNdkT2}).